oguzhanozenc/oguzhanozenc.me/README.md

 - JavaScript (ES6+)
 - React

-## Portfolio <a name="portfolio"></a>
-### Latest Project: Personal Portfolio Website
 **Description:** Conceptualized, designed, and developed a dynamic personal portfolio website that captures my journey in front-end development.

-**Demo:** [View Demo](#)
-**Github:** [Github Repository](#)

-#### About
-**My Role:** I was responsible for the entire development lifecycle including conceptualization, design, and development.

-**Who is this app for?**
 This site captures my continuous journey in front-end development, serving as a personal hub for easy updates, and showcasing projects and skills.
 I shape and present my unique path in the dynamic world of front-end development through implementing JSONs.
 I consider it my digital scrapbook, illustrating the evolution of my skills and knowledge in this ever-changing field.

+**Demo:** [View Demo](#)
+**Github:** [Github Repository](#)

 #### Tech Stack
 - HTML5